cslab-hub/multiSyncPy/README.md

 multiSyncPy is freely available under the LGPL license.
 The source code is maintained at <https://github.com/cslab-hub/multiSyncPy>, which also includes examples of usage of the package.
 Documentation can be accessed through `help()` or accessed at <https://cslab-hub.github.io/multiSyncPy/>.

-Further details of the package and case studies of its use on real-world data are described in our paper *multiSyncPy: A Python Package for Assessing Multivariate Coordination Dynamics*, available as a pre-print here: <https://psyarxiv.com/abquk/>.
+Further details of the package and case studies of its use on real-world data are described in our paper

+Hudson, D., Wiltshire, T.J. & Atzmueller, M. multiSyncPy: A Python package for assessing multivariate coordination dynamics. *Behav Res* (2022). <https://doi.org/10.3758/s13428-022-01855-y>.

 Please cite this paper if you use multiSyncPy in your research.
-Example citation (APA style):

-Hudson, D., Wiltshire, T. J., & Atzmueller, M. (2021, April 28). multiSyncPy: A Python Package for Assessing Multivariate Coordination Dynamics. https://doi.org/10.31234/osf.io/abquk